How to Clean Up MacBook Air and Ensure Stable Performance

 For instance, you can prevent apps from launching upon startup in order to reduce the time taken to boot up your MacBook Air.
 Open System Preferences, then click on Users & Groups and select Login Items.
 Add or remove item by using the “+” and “-“ buttons.
 Ideally, you want only to keep useful applications only.

 They say when life gives you lemons, make lemonade.
 And when Apple gives you 4 GBs or less of non-upgradable RAM, you do the same – make the best of it.
-Get back to MacFly Pro, the app you’ve used to clear out your drive, and select the Cleanup module.
-What you are looking for is the Memory feature.
+Get back to MacFly Pro, the app you’ve used to clear out your drive, and look for Memory module.
 Next time you run into RAM-demanding work, simply hit the Clean button to maximize available memory.
 It won’t magically add a few extra gigs of RAM, what it will do is unload idle background apps from your memory and free it up.

 Like most Apple notebooks, MacBook Air suffers from lack of upgradability and battery wear.
 Its dated hardware is still capable of comparable performance on average tasks, but don’t expect it to shine when dealing with demanding operations.
 Your speed-up options mostly come down to software optimization and drive cleaning.
 Finally, instead of attempting MacBook Air hardware upgrade start saving up for a wiser investment into a new computer.